nikhil-ydv/nikhil-ydv/README.md

 - 👋 Hi, I’m Nikhil Yadav.
 - 👀 I’m interested in Software Development.
 - 🌱 I’m currently working on backend using Java, Spring Boot.
-- 📫 Reach me @ mailto: nikhilys231@gmail.com
+- 📫 Contact : nikhilys231@gmail.com

 <!---
 nikhil-ydv/nikhil-ydv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.